pkimpel/retro-b5500/WebUIHowToSetUpCANDE.md

 Once you have the necessary software loaded, you will need to set up two configuration files:

   * **`SYSTEM/DISK`** describes the data communications circuit and station environment, and is used only by the TSMCP.
 Since the web-based emulator currently supports only one terminal device, that configuration file has a fixed configuration, as shown below.
 This file is maintained by the program `SYSDISK/MAKER`.
-  * **`USER/CANDE`** defines the remote users.
+  * **`USERS/CANDE`** defines the remote users.
 This file is used by CANDE.
-It is binary file containing the user's login name, password, and per-account information.
-This file is maintained by the program `USERS/CANDE`.
+It is a binary file containing the user's login name, password, and per-account information.
+This file is maintained by the program `USER/CANDE`.

 CANDE only runs under the TSMCP, so the next requirement is to Halt/Load the system under that MCP.
 TSMCP also requires a different set of System Intrinsics.
 After creating the two files above, you must specify the new MCP and Intrinsics files to the system and Halt/Load the system to initiate the TSMCP.